Load Planning: How Load Planers Can Use Route Optimization to Reduce Transportation Costs

 All this, and more, to ensure that each shipment safely reaches its destination on time.

 35% of truckers find complying with new regulations an ongoing challenge.
-With a sophisticated approach to load planning, that considers vehicle characteristics and not just basic capacity, you can ensure compliance for all your trucks and loads.
+With a sophisticated load plan that considers vehicle characteristics and not just basic capacity, you can ensure compliance for all your trucks and loads.

 If only a few trucks are refrigerated or certified to ship non-radioactive hazardous material (NRHM), you have to balance all relevant loads between them.